Bingle-Proxy/Request-Web-Proxy/.gitlab/issue_templates/create_web_proxy.md

 - [ ] I have starred this repository.
 - [ ] This is not a new GitHub account; it has existing repositories and stars.
-- [ ] This is my first Web Proxy request.
+- [ ] I confirm that I don't have any problem with ADS enabled..
 - [ ] I promise not to use the domain name for criminal or abusive purposes.

-**Your Account Details (Creating a Free high-speed Web Proxy ):**
+**Your Account Details (Creating a Free high-speed Web Proxy):**

 Please fill out the following information; otherwise, your request will not be processed:

-- Username:
-- Account Registration Email:
-- Reason for Registering the .US.KG Domain Name:
+1- Sub Domain Name:

+2- Display Name:

+3- Welcome Text:

+4- Your ADS:

+5- Main Text:

+6- Background Wallpaper: